-Maintain electric rates in the lowest third of all Colorado utilities
+Objective 4.1 - Maintain electric cost of service in the lowest third of all Colorado utilities

 Despite its relatively small size and dispersed member base, HCE is one of the top three cooperatives in the State in terms of the number of meters served.
-HCE is also presently in the lowest third of all Colorado utilities for residential, commercial and industrial rates.
-This is a result of relatively low-cost power supply portfolio from PSCo and Guzman Energy and unusually strong power supply contracting flexibility.
+HCE is also presently in the lowest third of all Colorado utilities for residential, commercial and industrial cost of service.
+This is a result of relatively low-cost power supply portfolio from PSCo and Guzman Energy and unusually strong (capable?) power supply contracting flexibility.
 A long history of sound fiscal management and preventative maintenance have also helped provide a stable long-term rate trajectory.

-Power supply costs make up nearly one-half of HCE's total cost of service, so savings there can exert downward pressure on rates.
+Power supply costs make up nearly one-half of HCE's total cost of service, so savings there can exert downward pressure on electric rates.
 In addition, HCE's transmission sharing agreement with PSCo helps to reduce costs associated with HCE's transmission assets and provides HCE access to generation resources located anywhere on the PSCo system with no additional transmission charges.